Artificial Intelligence (AI)

 CPME Secretariat: Ms Sara RODA

-CPME monitors the developments and the implementation of the Artificial Intelligence Act (AIA), having issued several related policies.
+CPME monitors the developments and the implementation of the Artificial Intelligence Act (AIA), having recently issued a policy on the deployment of AI in healthcare.